 Most days, you run solely on coffee.
 But when the effects of your beloved “survival juice” start to wear off, you head to the vending machines for a midday boost.

-A number of employees work through their lunch hour every single day, relying on a hastily ordered delivery or a trip to the vending machine for sustenance.
+Several employees work through their lunch hour every single day, relying on a hastily ordered delivery or a trip to the vending machine for sustenance.
 Others end up digging in their desk drawers in the hopes of finding a forgotten treat.

 Stop denying yourself real food, only to burn out.
 Instead, try these healthier, quick and easy snacks for a midday office boost.

-1. Low-Sugar Oatmeal
+1. Low-sugar Oatmeal